foundation/foundation-emails/docs/pages/tips-tricks.md

 Foundation for Emails is tested on the most popular clients.
 You can also test on the clients listed in our [compatability guide](compatibility.html)

 These services make testing on lots of email clients and devices much faster.
+Try to hit the main categories: a Windows machine, a Mac, an iPhone, an Android, a tablet.
 Still, nothing beats testing on a real device.